How Much Does Hair Dyeing Cost?

 At Home

-They even have some red hair dyes that can be applied to dark hair and lighten it a few shades while depositing the red color, like this Garnier Nutrisse Ultra Color.
-This means you don’t even need to buy a separate bleaching kit!
+They even have some red hair dyes that can be applied to dark hair to lighten it a few shades while depositing the red color, such as Garnier Nutrisse Ultra Color.

 Total at-home cost: $8-30